3 October 2022 | Financial Planning & Analysis

-If you’re a founder or CFO, you’re probably aware that managing cash flow is not only the number one priority, but also one of the top challenges for startups.
+If you’re a business owner, you’re probably aware that managing cash flow is not only the number one priority, but also one of the top challenges for early stage businesses.

-You have to make sure you have enough cash coming in to pay outgoing expenses (wages, for example), to meet financial obligations such as loan repayments, and basically to keep afloat.
+You have to make sure you have enough cash coming in to pay operating expenses (wages, for example), to meet financial obligations such as loan repayments, and basically to keep afloat.

 Things get a little scarier, though.